MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

 Now we can create a class to represent a navigation mesh.
 Its constructor will take a ModelInstance, decompose it into the vertices and indices of its mesh, and generate an array of NavNode objects from this.

+It turns out that some triangles we extract from the mesh are actually not triangles at all.
+This is an artifact of the way we build the mesh, or maybe from the conversion.
+Sometimes two corners of the triangle have exactly the same position.
+We will filter out such degenerate triangles and only retain proper triangles as nodes.

 ```java
 public class NavMesh {